csebooks/operating-systems/content.en/process-management/_index.md

 Internally, GCD’s thread pool is composed of POSIX threads.
 GCD actively manages the pool, allowing the number of threads to grow and shrink accord- ing to application demand and system capacity.
 GCD is implemented by the libdispatch library, which Apple has released under the Apache Commons license.
 It has since been ported to the FreeBSD operating system.

-**4.5.5 Intel Thread Building Blocks**
+### Intel Thread Building Blocks

 Intel threading building blocks (TBB) is a template library that supports design- ing parallel applications in C++.
 As this is a library, it requires no special compiler or language support.
-Developers specify tasks that can run in par-

-**4.5 Implicit Threading 187**

-allel, and the TBB task scheduler maps these tasks onto underlying threads.
+Developers specify tasks that can run in parallel, and the TBB task scheduler maps these tasks onto underlying threads.
 Furthermore, the task scheduler provides load balancing and is cache aware, meaning that it will give precedence to tasks that likely have their data stored in cache memory and thus will execute more quickly.
 TBB provides a rich set of features, including templates for parallel loop structures, atomic operations, and mutual exclusion locking.
 In addition, it provides concurrent data struc- tures, including a hash map, queue, and vector, which can serve as equivalent thread-safe versions of the C++ standard template library data structures.

 Let’s use parallel for loops as an example.
 Initially, assume there is a func- tion named apply(float value) that performs an operation on the parameter value.
 If we had an array v of size n containing float values, we could use the following serial for loop to pass each value in v to the apply() function: